agreif/ihp-run-migrations-script/README.md

 └── RunProdServerWithoutOptions
 ```

-Now you can ship these executables to the production server and run them independently of all the development frameworks:
+Now you can ship these executables to the production server and run them standalone:
 ```
-$ DATABASE_URL=postgresql://..
-RunMigrations
+$ DATABASE_URL=postgresql://...   ./RunMigrations

-$ DATABASE_URL=postgresql://..
-RunProdServer
+$ DATABASE_URL=postgresql://...   ./RunProdServer
 ```

 The `RunMigrations` executable should be configured in systemd to run before the server itself starts.